pbenner/threadpool/README.md

   pool.AddRangeTask(0, len(r), g, func(i, threadIdx int, erf func() error) error {
     time.Sleep(10 * time.Millisecond)
+    // stop if there was an error in one of the
+    // previous tasks
     if erf() != nil {
-      // stop if there was an error
       return nil
     }
-    if i == 2 {
+    // return an error at position 2 if i == 2 {
       r[i] = -1
       return fmt.Errorf("error in thread %d", threadIdx)